iflow-mcp/mmarqueti-whatsapp-mcp/README.md

 - Create a lightweight MCP server (TypeScript + Node.js).
 - Expose WhatsApp Cloud API functionalities as tools.
-- Accept incoming webhooks and forward them to connected MCP clients.
-- Provide helpers for message normalization, verification, and structured logging.
+- Provide helpers for webhook verification.
 - Be deployable with a single command (Docker + local dev).
-- Serve as a foundation for future versions (templates, message types, flows, etc.)

 ---